0w8States/PLC-Design-Patterns/README.md

-To start off the series, I will be going through the design patterns noted by the notorious **GoF** (Gang of Four) authors.
+To start off the series, I will be going through the design patterns noted by the reputable **GoF** (Gang of Four) authors.
 In 1994, the book **Design Patterns: Elements of Reusable Object-Oriented Software** was published and set up most of the industry standards for OOP design theory and practice.
 The book's authors are [Erich Gamma](https://en.wikipedia.org/wiki/Erich_Gamma), Richard Helm, [Ralph Johnson](https://en.wikipedia.org/wiki/Ralph_Johnson_(computer_scientist)) and [John Vlissides](https://en.wikipedia.org/wiki/John_Vlissides) with a foreword by [Grady Booch](https://en.wikipedia.org/wiki/Grady_Booch).
 While the book shows examples in more mainstream languages, they can be adapted to almost any OOP based architecture, thus the can also be implemented in IEC 61131-3 3rd edition PLC environment.